cashfree/cashfree-pg/docs/PaymentMethodNetBankingInPaymentsEntityNetbanking.md

 `func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) HasNetbankingBankName() bool`

 HasNetbankingBankName returns a boolean if a field has been set.

+### GetNetbankingIfsc

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) GetNetbankingIfsc() string`

+GetNetbankingIfsc returns the NetbankingIfsc field if non-nil, zero value otherwise.

+### GetNetbankingIfscOk

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) GetNetbankingIfscOk() (*string, bool)`

+GetNetbankingIfscOk returns a tuple with the NetbankingIfsc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetbankingIfsc

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) SetNetbankingIfsc(v string)`

+SetNetbankingIfsc sets NetbankingIfsc field to given value.

+### HasNetbankingIfsc

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) HasNetbankingIfsc() bool`

+HasNetbankingIfsc returns a boolean if a field has been set.

+### GetNetbankingAccountNumber

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) GetNetbankingAccountNumber() string`

+GetNetbankingAccountNumber returns the NetbankingAccountNumber field if non-nil, zero value otherwise.

+### GetNetbankingAccountNumberOk

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) GetNetbankingAccountNumberOk() (*string, bool)`

+GetNetbankingAccountNumberOk returns a tuple with the NetbankingAccountNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetbankingAccountNumber

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) SetNetbankingAccountNumber(v string)`

+SetNetbankingAccountNumber sets NetbankingAccountNumber field to given value.

+### HasNetbankingAccountNumber

+`func (o *PaymentMethodNetBankingInPaymentsEntityNetbanking) HasNetbankingAccountNumber() bool`

+HasNetbankingAccountNumber returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)